 - Weight → How much do you want your prospective product to weigh?
 Enter the minimum and maximum weight, in pounds, into this filter.

 - No. Sellers → This filter lets you dictate how many sellers you want on a product's listing.
 Again, this is a minimum/maximum filter.

 - Listing Quality → We’ve developed an in-house algorithm to determine the quality of a listing, and this filter can help you find products that have listings that can be optimized.
 In general, listings that score under 2 or 3 will be of very poor quality, while a listing with a score over 7 or 8 have very good listings.
 Enter the minimum and maximum Listing Quality Score (LQS) you want for your results into this filter.

-The last options you'll see are the Exclude Top Brands and Exclude Unavailable Products boxes.
+The last options you'll see are Exclude Top Brands and Exclude Unavailable Products.
 Check these to prevent top brands and/or unavailable products from being displayed among your results.

-💡 Finally, please note that you will have to extract your data one page at a time if the Database returns more than 200 products.
-Also, the Database is currently limited to displaying 5,000 products, even if it was able to generate more than 5,000 results with the filters you used.
+Finally, note that you'll need to use the arrows to navigate from page to page and extract your next set of results.
+Also, keep in mind that the Database is currently limited to displaying 10,000 products, even if it was able to generate more than 10,000 results with the filters you used.